Skip to main content

 What is the council doing now?

-The county council are continuing to work closely and effectively with council leaders from across Cambridgeshire and Peterborough, meeting regularly to develop a shared evidence base that can inform proposals.
+The county council is continuing to work closely with council leaders from across Cambridgeshire and Peterborough, meeting regularly to develop a shared evidence base that can inform proposals.
 We took this approach to submit our interim proposal response letter (opens as pdf) and will continue as outlined in this joint statement.

 Throughout the LGR process our focus will remain on delivering essential services across the whole of Cambridgeshire.